 - About MAE

 - Academic Programs

 - Faculty & Staff

-A computer, LCD projector, and a document camera are located in the presentation room and are available for your presentation.
+- A computer, is located in the presentation room and is available for your presentation.
 Presenters are encouraged to arrive several minutes early to prepare for their talk.
-If PowerPoint is used, it is recommended that the presenter have a hard copy backup of their presentation for the document camera.
-In addition, a backup of the PowerPoint presentations should be brought to the presentation on CD, USB flash key, or network storage.
+In addition, a backup of the PowerPoint presentations should be brought to the presentation on a USB flash key.

-A set of structured criteria will be used to evaluate the quality of your presentation (see evaluation forms on the symposium webpage).
+- A set of structured criteria will be used to evaluate the quality of your presentation (see evaluation form below).
 This will be the basis for the decision of the top three presentations of the series, and individual feedback will be provided to the presenters based on the evaluation form.
 The evaluation criteria will be based primarily on explanation of technical content and presentation style.
 Due consideration will be made for non-native English speakers – ALL students are encouraged to participate.

 Credit: These presenter guidelines are based on Purdue’s AAE Research Symposium Series

 The juges will score the presentations based on the following shoresheet.
 For each numerical score, 1 is the lowest and 5 is the highest.